 Humboldt Park – Milwaukee, Wisconsin

 Humboldt Park covers 73 acres in the Bay View neighborhood.
 Each year, thousands of people take advantage of the beautiful scenery, cultural events, and numerous amenities.
-The park houses a outdoor music stage, park pavilion, war memorial, ambling trails, picnic areas, and lagoons.
+The park houses an outdoor music stage, park pavilion, war memorial, rambling trails, picnic areas, and lagoons.
 An extensive list of events provide visitors with plenty of reasons to enjoy Humboldt Park.